To make the most of your pottery here are some of my top tips to keep them looking their best. May your new pots bring you many years of joy!

 Cups, mugs & tableware -

 Try and avoid extreme or quick temperature changes.
 Although rare, ceramics can break and crack from thermal shock.
-To avoid this possibility it’s advised to place a spoon in the cup before pouring in boiling water.
 I do not recommend use in the microwave.

 All pots are dishwasher safe but hand washing is always best.
 When hand washing avoid stacking up pots in the sink or clunking pieces together as this can cause edges to chip.
 I make practical pieces to be used and enjoyed, but treating them gently and with care will definitely help extend their lifespan!